intelligent-username/Loss-Functions/README.md

    conda activate loss-functions
    ```

-3. Run tests to verify implementations:
+3. Run tests (if needed):

    ```powershell
    pytest tests/
    ```

-4. Open any notebook inside `demos/` to begin prototyping and documenting examples.
+4. Use any notebook inside `demos/` to begin prototyping the loss functions.

-Feel free to replace or expand upon these steps as the draft matures.
+Feel free to replace or expand upon these demos.

+### License

 This repository is under the [MIT License](LICENSE).